mui/toolpad/docs/data/toolpad/core/components/crud/crud.md

 Displays details for an item with a given `id` retrieved from a data source.

-If a props is passed for `onEditClick`, a button is shown for triggering that callback.
+If a prop is passed for `onEditClick`, a button is shown for triggering that callback.

 If the data source includes `deleteOne`, it is possible to delete items directly from this view.